On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: Introduction

+An analogous result in $\Z$-coefficients follows from \cite[Theorem 9.18]{S} by Schm\"{a}schke when the pair $(L_0, L_1)$ has a relative spin structure.

-In this paper, we consider non-compact exact symplectic manifold, mainly the cotangent bundle of $\R^n$.
-The zero section of $T^*\R^n$ is identified with $\R^n$.
+In this paper, we consider exact symplectic manifolds, mainly the cotangent bundle of $\R^n$.
+The image of the zero section of $T^*\R^n$ is identified with $\R^n$.
 Let $L_1$ be an exact Lagrangian submanifold of $T^*\R^n$ which bounds a compact Legendrian submanifold of the unit cotangent bundle of $\R^n$.
-The important assumptions are that $\R^n$ and $L_1$ have a clean intersection $K=\R^n\cap L_1$ and $K$ is connected.
-Under several conditions on $L_1$, we can prove in the same way as \cite{P} that for the $\Z/2$-coefficient Floer cohomology,
+We make two assumptions: The first one is that $\R^n$ and $L_1$ have a clean intersection $K=\R^n\cap L_1$, and the second one is that $K$ is connected.
+Under some conditions on $L_1$, we can prove in the same way as in \cite{P} a result about the $\Z/2$-coefficient Floer cohomology

 For the proof, see Proposition \ref{prop-Floer}.
-This gives a topological restriction on the manifold $K$.
-To go beyond this result, we ask \textit{how} $\mathit{K}$ \textit{is embedded as a submanifold of} $\R^n$.
+This gives a topological constraint on the manifold $K$.
+To go beyond this result, we ask \textit{how} $\mathit{K}$ \textit{is embedded as a submanifold of} $\mathit{\R^n}$.

-More specifically, suppose that $n=3$ and $L_1$ is isotopic to the conormal bundle of a knot $K_0$ in $\R^3$ by a Hamiltonian isotopy with a compact support.
-Then, the invariance of the Floer homology by such a Hamiltonian isotopy shows that $H^*(K;\Z/2)\cong H^*(K_0;\Z/2)$, which implies that $K$ is also a knot.
-Then, we ask which isotopy type of knots appear as $K$.
+More specifically, suppose that $n=3$ and $L_1$ is isotopic to the conormal bundle $L_{K_0}$ of a knot $K_0$ in $\R^3$ by a compactly supported Hamiltonian isotopy.
+Then, the invariance of the Floer cohomology by such an isotopy shows that $H^*(K;\Z/2)\cong H^*(K_0;\Z/2)$, which implies that $K$ is also a knot in $\R^3$.
+Then, we ask a question; \begin{question} Can the knot type of $K$ be changed from the knot type of $K_0$? \end{question} At present, the author does not know an example that $K$ and $K_0$ are not isotopic.
+Here, it is essential that the isotopy is a Hamiltonian isotopy.
+In fact, for an arbitrary pair of knots $(K_0, K)$, there exists a compactly supported $C^{\infty}$ isotopy $(\varphi^t)_{t\in [0,1]}$ on $T^*\R^3$ such that $\varphi^1 (L_{K_0})$ intersects $\R^3$ cleanly along $K$.
+See Proposition \ref{prop-smooth-isotopy}.

+In fact, our setting in $T^*\R^3$ can be embedded into a setting where I. Smith posed a question.
+We discuss his question and the preceding results about it at the end of this section.

 \